ctsag/chef/doc/vm-setup.md

 ## Second Screen

-Set virtual machine name to something alone the lines of "0. proudhon [Administration]" and location to something along the lines of "D:\Virtualization\proudhon"
+Set virtual machine name to something alone the lines of "proudhon [Administration]" and make sure the location is appropriately set.

 ## Third Screen